gocd/www.go.cd/_posts/2014-10-09-Distrubuted-Test-Execution.markdown

 author: Go Team
 ---

-Writing tests has become the norm.
-Consequently, running tests for every commit is central & the most time consuming activity in any CI/CD setup.
+Writing tests has finally become the norm.
+Consequently, running tests for every commit is central to & the most time consuming activity in any CI/CD setup.
 In a decent-sized production quality project you tend to have thousands of tests.
 That means the cycle time, i.e. the time it takes for a commit to reach deployable state (after running all unit, integration & functional tests), keeps growing.

 It gets harder when teams follow XP related practices like "small commits, frequent commits" since it causes parallel builds & resource starvation.